Environment Indoor Air Quality Assessment Using Fuzzy Inference

 Expert Tips for Improving IAQ

-To improve indoor air quality using fuzzy inference, consider the following tips:
+To improve indoor air quality using assessment using fuzzy inference in Dubai, consider the following tips:

-- Regular Monitoring: Use sensors to continuously monitor IAQ parameters.
+- Regular Monitoring: Use sensors to continuously monitor IAQ parameters in Dubai properties.

 - Data Analysis: Analyze data patterns to identify trends and areas for improvement.